dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1179: Hierarchical thinking can stifle creativity and innovation.
+### T1179: Power imbalances in hierarchies stifle creativity and progress.

 |Support|
 |---|